helgoboss/helgobox/doc/user-guide.md

 - **Mackie Control**: This is a generic preset, so it doesn't contain a controller layout.
 It also misses some of the X-Touch's extra buttons.
 However, nothing prevents you from mapping those directly.

+### PreSonus FaderPort Classic

+This works well, including 10-bit fader resolution, feedback for the motorized fader and turning LEDs on/off.

+#### Preparation

+This device needs to be initialized with some custom MIDI messages to enter a particular mode.
+However, ReaLearn does this for you automatically if you use the **FaderPort Classic** controller preset.

+#### Presets

+- **FaderPort Classic**

 ### PreSonus FaderPort 8

 Works well, including 10-bit fader resolution and feedback for motorized faders and turning LEDs on/off.